 Φs – main flux

 The secondary current lags behinds the secondary induced voltage by an angle θº.
 The secondary current relocates to the primary side by reversing the secondary current and multiply by the turn ratio.
-The current flows through the primary is the sum of the exciting current I0 and the product of the turn ratio and secondary current KIs.
+The current flows through the primary is the sum of the exciting current I0 and the product of the turn ratio and secondary current Kt Is.

 Ratio and Phase Angle Errors of CT